Frequently asked questions about the RCEM examinations

 All information regarding the exams can be found here:

 The exams timetable and fees can be found on our website here.
 You can only apply to sit an exam when the application window for that exam has opened.
-The deadline for each exam application window opens at 10:00 UK time on the opening date and closes at 17:00 UK time on the closing date.
+The deadline for each exam application window opens at 10am UK time on the opening date and closes at 4pm UK time on the closing date.
 After the application window has closed, we cannot accept late applications.
-Use this link to apply to an exam when the application window has opened.
+Go to exam applications to apply for an exam when the application window has opened.

 IELTS Level 7 is the advised standard for MRCEM and FRCEM exams.